hashicorp/vault/website/source/docs/configuration/seal/pkcs11.html.md

   to the generated key.
 May also be specified by the `VAULT_HSM_KEY_LABEL` environment variable.

-- `default_key_label` `(string: "")`: This is the default key label to use for HSM installation that started before 0.10.1.
-Seal entries now track the label used in encryption and defaults to the `key_label`.
+- `default_key_label` `(string: "")`: This is the default key label for decryption operations.
+Prior to 0.10.1, key labels were not stored with the ciphertext.
+  Seal entries now track the label used in encryption operations.
+The default value for this field is the `key_label`.
 If `key_label` is rotated and this value is not set, decryption may fail.
 May also be specified by the `VAULT_HSM_DEFAULT_KEY_LABEL` environment variable.
+This value is ignored in new installations.

 - `hmac_key_label` `(string: <required>)`: The label of the key to use for HMACing.
 This needs to be a suitable type.
 If Vault tries to create this it